 Although the actual delivery of your baby only takes around 5 to 10 minutes, the entire length of the procedure is usually around 40–50 minutes5.

 Your birth partner will be able to hold your baby while you’re being stitched up.
 This takes roughly half an hour, after which you should be able to start breastfeeding.
 It will probably be more comfortable to lie on your side but if you find this awkward, ask your midwife for help.

-Recovering from a C-section takes about six weeks – longer than after a vaginal birth.
+Recovering from a C-section takes about six weeks5,6 – longer than after a vaginal birth.
+You will be offered painkillers as you may experience some discomfort and pain during first couple of days5.
 All being well, you should be able to go home with your baby after 24 hours, although most women stay in hospital for 2–4 days.

 Make sure you include the following in your birth plan: